sarahraviola/sarahraviola.github.io/research.md

 <p align="left">
   <b> Some Links:</b><br>
-  centering some more information (in construction)
+  centering some more information (in construction!)
   <br><br>
 </p>